slyubomirsky/sumo-ilp/README.md

 and, after about 180 seconds, the solver concluded that the linear reduction of the integer linear program was infeasible.
 So day 10 seems to be the earliest that the championship can be mathematically secure up to a tie.

-We can verify this with the following reasoning: Suppose some wrestler `C` is to be the mathematically secure champion on day 9.
+We can verify this with the following reasoning: Suppose some wrestler $C$ is to be the mathematically secure champion on day 9.
-`C`'s score on day 9 is at most 9.
+$C$'s score on day 9 is at most 9.
 Up to day 9 there have been 189 bouts and so 189 total wins.
 At least 180 of those wins have been given to other wrestlers.
-On average, wrestlers other than `C` have at least 4.3 wins, which means at least one of them must have at least 5 wins; let this wrestler be `W`.
-If `W` wins all 6 of his remaining bouts and `C` loses all 6 of his remaining bouts, then `W`'s score is at least 11 while `C` will still have a score of 9.
+On average, wrestlers other than $C$ have at least 4.3 wins, which means at least one of them must have at least 5 wins; let this wrestler be $W$.
+If $W$ wins all 6 of his remaining bouts and $C$ loses all 6 of his remaining bouts, then $W$'s score is at least 11 while $C$ will still have a score of 9.

 ### Mathematically secure championship (excluding ties) on day 10: Infeasible!